 - 8 Cup beef broth or stock

 - 1 Tbsp Hondashi or omit if using bone broth or meat stock.

-- 4 baby bok choy cut in half lengthwise or any other greens
+- 4 baby bok choy cut in half, lengthwise

 - Turn on the Instant Pot

 - Set the pot on SAUTE and when it reaches HOT, add the oil.

 - Season the beef with 3 tsp of salt.